 - The length of each placement is 5 or 12 days (according to tables), in which the travel is not included in the length of the placement, but is financially supported (i.e. a grant can be awarded for the day of travel immediately preceding the first day of the programme and for the day of travel following the last day of the programme).

 - MU staff with an employment contract can participate in the project, including also staff on a DPP or a DPČ (Agreement to Perform a Job – a short-term employment contract) (depending on the priorities of the given faculty/economic centre).

 - All activities are reflected in the so-called Mobility Agreement for Teaching/Training (which you can find in the Documents section), which the employee completes before the start of the mobility.

 - Staff with special needs can ask for a special grant.
 The application is submitted before the start of the summer and winter semesters and approved by the Steering Committee for the Erasmus+ programme.

 - The administrative and grant agenda linked to the Erasmus+ ICM programme is led by the CZS.
 The disbursement of financial means (advances, allowances and billing) is carried out by the economic department of the relevant faculty, which then has the amount refunded by the CZS.
 The CZS is responsible for the accuracy of management and for adherence to qualification conditions, conditions of agreements and processing of reports.

-- Employees going on placement get a grant for placement expenses in the amount of up to 160 EUR/day.
+- Employees going on placement get a grant for placement expenses in the amount of up to 180 EUR/day (for placements taking place in the academic year 2018/2019 the grant is 160 EUR/day).
 This amount is the maximum possible limit; nonetheless the grant is paid on the basis of actual costs associated with the given mobility and on the basis of the submitted documents and receipts in the travel order.